UT San Antonio

 Hiroyasu Furuya, DDS

-Hiroyasu Furuya is a dentist and visiting scholar from Japan at the University of Texas Health Science Center at San Antonio.
+Hiroyasu Furuya is a dentist and lecturer at The Nippon Dental University in Japan and was a visiting scholar at the University of Texas Health Science Center at San Antonio.
 He specializes in swallowing rehabilitation and oral health.
-His previous research focused on dysphagia rehabilitation, including interventions for enterally fed patients.
+His previous research has focused on dysphagia rehabilitation, including interventions for enterally fed patients.
 He has received awards from the International Association for Disability and Oral Health (iADH) and the Japanese Association of Home Care Medicine for his contributions to geriatric and dysphagia research.

 Megan Llamas, MA, RRT